The Application Process

 School Direct Training Programme (salaried)

 You will be paid a salary as an Unqualified Teacher by the school in which you train.
-The salary will largely depend upon the degree subject and classification and will range from £16,000 to £30,000.
-You will be responsible for paying the initial £2,000 joining fee required by the University.
-The school will pay for the Course Fees.
+The salary will be around £16,000.
+You will be responsible for paying any joining fee required by the University and the school will pay for your Course Fees

 School Direct Training Programme (unsalaried)